microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 #### Examples

-You can specify the image tag format to get the trigger by simple syntax.
+You can specify the image tag pattern to get the trigger.
 ```yaml
 resources:
   containers: